octobercms/docs/backend-lists.md

     created_at:
         label: Date
         type: datetime
+        # Display datetime exactly as it is stored, ignores October's and the backend user's specified timezones.
+        ignoreTimezone: true

 You can also specify a custom date format, for example **Thursday 25th of December 1975 02:15:16 PM**: